Ragge-dev/zio-comparison/hello-service/README.md

 However, the code now does not show us if we have to handle any errors from `FileStorage`.
 All we have is a Future, which can fail with a fatal or non-fatal `Throwable` error.
 Many non-fatal errors can be expected and would be good to know about for anyone calling that method.
-We might want to handle certain errors, ignore others and let some continue to bubble up.
+We might want to handle certain errors, act on some, ignore others and let some continue to bubble up.
+Also, we want to know if we don't have to worry about errors!

 ### ZIO
 Reminder: